 Public Works Director-Town Engineer Steve Masalin explained the purpose of tonight's discussion was to engage in a conversation about the value of adding an administrative assistant well enough in advance of the transition to a new Public Works Director.
 He stated he met with Mayor Allyn, III, Executive Assistant Kristen Chapman, and Director of Human Resources Marisa Rodriguez to talk about the duties of the position.
 He stated they discussed looking at existing staff and what duties they could accommodate, noting that there were many tasks that could be covered by an administrative assistant for efficiency and for the continuity of operations.
-He stated for many years these functions have been undertaken by the Public Works Director and more recently some of these duties have been assumed by the Highway Superintendent; however, he stated that this would not imply that this has been, or would continue to be a suitable arrangement.
+He stated for many years these functions have been undertaken by the Director and more recently some of these duties have been assumed by the Highway Superintendent; however, he stated that this would not imply that this has been or would continue to be a suitable arrangement.
 He stated in addition to the tasks that have been directly associated with the Director's job, that he also assumed a fuller burden of specific duties that were formerly handled by the Service Manager, noting that the position that was eliminated several years ago.

-Mr. Masalin went on to state that during his discussion Mayor Allyn, III, Executive Assistant Kristen Chapman, and Director of Human Resources Marisa Rodriguez that the bigger hole that emerged was the technical work, which included the management of the capital planning, and other projects/initiatives, etc. He stated that he has developed spreadsheets to track this type of data, however, he explained that it would take some time, even for someone that knew Microsoft Excel, to untangle the data noting that perhaps they would want to redo the spreadsheets in a simpler way.
-He stated that he had a Professional Engineer (PE) License, and he stated the town should have someone onstaff that had a PE License, noting that the person would not have to be the Public Works Director.
-He stated for a brief time the town had a Town Engineer on staff; and he stated in addition to that individual having a PE License that they were also able to absorb some of the work that he would have otherwise had to undertake in the area of Plan Reviews.
-He went on to explain that there were a number of other things that he has outsourced to a Consulting Engineer which included work such as MS4 Administration -CLA Engineers, and he stated that perhaps they could bring the MS4 Administration work back to being done in-house for a potential cost savings.
+Mr. Masalin went on to state that during the discussion Allyn, III, Executive Assistant Kristen Chapman, and Director of Human Resources Marisa Rodriguez, the bigger hole that emerged was the technical work, which included the management of the capital planning, and other projects/initiatives, etc. He stated that he has developed spreadsheets to track this type of data, however, he explained that it would take some time, even for someone that knew Microsoft Excel, to untangle the data noting that perhaps they would want to redo the spreadsheets in a simpler way.
+He stated that he had a Professional Engineer (PE) License, and he stated the town should have someone on-staff that had a PE License, noting that the person would not have to be the Public Works Director.
+He noted for a brief time the town had a Town Engineer on staff; and he stated in addition to that individual having a PE License that they were also able to absorb some of the work that he would have otherwise had to undertake in the area of Plan Reviews.
+He went on to explain that there were a number of other things that he has had to outsource to a Consulting Engineer which included work such as MS4 Administration - CLA Engineers, which they could perhaps bring back to being done in-house for a potential cost savings.
 However, he stated they would need to determine what would reasonably be expected of the next Public Works Director, and what the individual would be willing to undertake.

 Mr. Masalin stated that the town would need to decide how they wanted to restructure the duties and responsibilities and then provide staff to work through a transitional timeframe, to get things in-motion so that when he retired there would be staff that could carry forward the momentum that was currently in-place.
 He stated another Public Works Director may choose to do some things differently, stating that would be in their prerogative to do within the Leadership Structure.
-However, he stated that there were some things that the new Public Works Director should have access to and that they would need to decide whether the plan was working well or whether they wanted to do it differently.
+However, he stated that there were somethings that the new Public Works Director should have access to and decide whether the plan was working well or whether they wanted to do it differently.